OpenNebula/docs/source/management_and_operations/edge_cluster_management/google_cluster.rst

       <EXTERNAL_PORT_RANGE><![CDATA[9001:9100]]></EXTERNAL_PORT_RANGE>
       <INTERNAL_PORT_RANGE><![CDATA[1-100/9001]]></INTERNAL_PORT_RANGE>

-As you are using the same public networking in the cluster, these ports will never collision.
+As you are using the same public networking in the cluster, these ports will never collide.

-You can use the command ``onevm port-forward`` to check what port you need to connect to access services:
+You can use the command ``onevm port-forward`` to check which port you need to connect to in order to access services:

 .. prompt:: bash $ auto